 Imaginarium is a VR Action-RTS that takes place in a virtual playroom where your toys have come to life.
 Engage in toy sized battles by using the power of your imagination to fight alongside your toys, command the battle from above, and rebuild your toy collection.

-I'm working on Imaginarium with the rest of the Chaotic Good team, in the role of Lead Gameplay Programmer and Technical Artist.
+I'm working on Imaginarium with the rest of Shadow Shrimp Studios, in the role of Lead Gameplay Programmer and Technical Artist.
 Visit the blog for the latest development videos and an in-depth discussion of my programming work behind the scenes.

 Mandelblot is basically Tilt Brush meets Doodal.